knative/serving/README.md

 # Welcome, Knative

-With Kubernetes and Istio rapidly becoming a universal platform for running cloud-native software, there is a growing need to codify best practices and identify common patterns that are shared across successful Kubernetes- and Istio-based systems.
+With Kubernetes rapidly becoming a universal platform for running cloud-native software, there is a growing need to codify best practices and identify common patterns that are shared across successful Kubernetes-based systems.

 Knative (pronounced /ˈnā-tiv/) addresses that need by delivering opinionated middleware for building modern, source-centric, container-based applications that scale efficiently when faced with elastic demand.

-Knative components work on top of Kubernetes and Istio to standardize and simplify many of the common developer tasks, such as:
+Knative components work on top of Kubernetes to standardize and simplify many of the common developer tasks, such as:

 - orchestrating source-to-container workflows
 - routing and managing traffic during deployment